ARGen: Affect-Reinforced Generative Augmentation towards Vision-based Dynamic Emotion Perception: Experiment

 \subsection{Implementation details}

-This section primarily introduces the pre-trained weights used and the hyperparameter selection employed in the experiments.

-\textbf{Model and hardware implementation}.
-We employed Qwen2.5-7B-VL \cite{bai2025qwen2} as the visual-language prior model in ASI.
-We based our implementation on ModelScopeT2V \cite{wang2023modelscope} while incorporating our modifications in ARD.
-Experiments were conducted using two NVIDIA RTX GeForce 3090 GPUs and two NVIDIA RTX A6000 GPUs.
+\textbf{Model and Hardware Configuration.} We utilize Qwen2.5-7B-VL \cite{bai2025qwen2} as the vision-language prior model in ASI and modify ModelScopeT2V \cite{wang2023modelscope} as our foundational pipeline in ARD.
+Experiments are accelerated using two NVIDIA 3090 and two NVIDIA A6000 GPUs.

-\textbf{Hyperparameters}.
-In ASI, we used Qwen2.5-7B-VL as the base generative model with a maximum output length of 256, temperature 0.8, and top\_p 0.9.
-All generations were performed in English.
-In ARD, the action space was defined as $S_T \in \{5,10,15,20\}$ and $S_{a \times b} \in \{(2.0, 2.0), (3.0, 2.0), (2.0, 3.0)\}$, with a penalty term $\gamma = 1$.
-Following \cite{ni2024ti2v}, we set $g_{min}=7$ and $g_{max}=11$, corresponding to values below and above the mean.
-During reinforcement learning, the Cartesian action space was randomly sampled four times per iteration, with a learning rate of $10^{-4}$, batch size 32, and quality weight $\lambda=3$.
-For identification and validation, the learning rate was fixed at $10^{-3}$ across all baselines.
-Both LSTM and Transformer models used two layers with a hidden dimension of 256 and were optimized using SGD.
+\textbf{Hyperparameter.} In ASI, Qwen2.5-7B-VL generates English prompts with a maximum length of 256, temperature of 0.8, and $\text{top\_p} = 0.9$.
+In ARD, the policy action spaces are defined as $S_T \in \{5,10,15,20\}$ and $S_{a \times b} \in \{(2.0, 2.0), (3.0, 2.0), (2.0, 3.0)\}$, with reward penalty $\gamma = 1$.
+Consistent with \cite{ni2024ti2v}, guidance parameters bound at $g_{\min}=7$ and $g_{\max}=11$.
+During RL optimization, the action space is randomly sampled four times per iteration with a learning rate of $10^{-4}$, batch size of 32, and quality weight $\lambda=3$.
+For downstream evaluation, all recognition baselines are optimized via SGD with a fixed learning rate of $10^{-3}$.
+Both LSTM and Transformer baselines employ two layers with a hidden dimension of 256.